TOD-theses/paper-T-RACE/main.typ

 The variable $v$ represents the attacker address, $v$ the victim address $x$ the transferred value and $y$ the approved value.
 We require that the events are not reverted.

-As shown in @tab:erc20-multiple-withdrawal-example, executions of `transferFrom` and `approve` can be TOD because `approve` simply overwrites the currently approved value with the new approved value.
-While this behaviour is standardized in @noauthor_erc-20_nodate, other methods may also change the approval and emit `Approval` events, e.g. by making a relative increase rather than overwriting.
+As shown in @tab:erc20-multiple-withdrawal-example, executions of `transferFrom` and `approve` can be TOD because `approve` overwrites the currently approved value with the new approved value.
+While this behaviour is standardized in @noauthor_erc-20_nodate, other methods may prevent ERC-20 multiple withdrawal attacks by making a relative increase of the approved value rather than overwriting it.
 To ensure that there is indeed an overwrite, we require that the approval in the normal scenario is equal to the one in the reverse scenario.
 If there was a relative change of the approval, the approved value $y$ would differ.

 == Trace analysis

 To check for the TOD characteristics, we use the same approach to compute state overrides for the normal and reverse scenario as in @sec:transaction-execution-rpc.
 The `debug_traceCall` method allows to define a custom tracer in Javascript that can process each execution step.
-We use this tracer to track `CALL` instructions and emitted token events.
+We use this tracer to track `CALL` and `CALLCODE` instructions and token events.

 The Javascript tracer is described in @app:javascript-tracer.
 When executing a transaction, it returns all non-reverted `CALL`, `CALLCODE`, `LOG0`, `LOG1`, `LOG2`, `LOG3` and `LOG4` instructions and their inputs.
-We parse the call instructions to obtain Ether changes and the log instructions for token changes and ERC-20 approvals.
+We parse the call instructions to obtain Ether changes and the log instructions for token changes and ERC-20 `Approval` events.
 The results are used to check for the previously defined characteristics.

 = Evaluation <sec:evaluation>